lucasmori/lucasmori/README.md

 #### [NutriEasy](https://github.com/NutriEasyApp)

-Developed in Node.js, React Native and Expo, hosted on Heroku and using GitHub Actions for CI, This project consists of the development of an application capable of developing a diet based on the person's current physical size and their physical goal.
+Developed in Node.js, React Native and Expo, hosted on Heroku and using GitHub Actions for CI, this project consists of the development of an application capable of developing a diet based on the person's current physical size and their physical goal.
 Based on the data provided by the user, the App must perform a metabolic analysis and with this processed information, it may be able to offer a proposed diet to be followed and the nutrients and calories needed